 Adam was grounded in the effective and efficient methods of modern technique but also has deep experience with the ways of the old masters, and he likes to fuse both schools as well as encourage students to discover new music, and new ways of playing the instrument, possibly including work with apps and recording technology (pending a student’s interest).

-Adam also likes to incorporate relevant music theory into lessons, and to teach technique and theory through music.
+Adam also likes to teach technique and theory through music.
 Adam focuses predominantly on the Western violin and stringed-instrument repertoire, but he can teach and arrange popular and historic tunes, and he can also help students learn to write about music, if they’re so inclined, as well as play with rock bands, in the manner of current groups like Arcade Fire.

-Adam still enjoys an independent journalism and editing career.
-He plays guitar and keyboard casually, and he writes songs and music in a variety of “non-classical” genres.
+Adam also plays guitar and keyboard casually, and he writes songs and music in a variety of “non-classical” genres.
 Check out the rest of this site to see some of his published work, and listen here to an NPR essay about violin lessons that Adam recorded right after college, featuring him and one of his late teachers.

 Follow Adam Baer on Twitter @glassshallot.